General Chemistry Placement Test

 General Chemistry is required for all pre-health students and most of the science majors.
 High School chemistry is a prerequisite for all our General Chemistry courses (CHEM 104, 107 and 111).
 Our data show that students with inadequate high school chemistry background struggle in the course and it impacts not only the chemistry course but also the other courses taken in the semester.

-The Chemistry placement test is designed to identify students with a weak high school chemistry background.
-Students with a poor performance in the test will be strongly encouraged to participate in a three-week Basic Chemistry Workshop.
+The Chemistry Readiness Assessment (CRA) is designed to identify students with a weak high school chemistry background.
+Students with a poor performance on the assessment will be strongly encouraged to participate in a three-week Basic Chemistry Workshop.
 Another option to make up this deficiency is to take our Basic Chemistry Course (CHEM 100) offered in the summer and fall semesters.
 Our experience shows that students that address their background shortcomings by taking the Basic Chemistry Course have a much better chance of success in CHEM 104, 107 and 111.

 Return to Top

-You have one hour to take the test.
+You have one hour to take the assessment.
 It is administered online.
-The test has 50 questions.
+The assessment has 50 questions.
 The questions are a combination of short answers and multiple choices.
-You can only take the test once.
-However, you may test your basic chemistry knowledge by taking the practice question module as many times as you want in preparation.
+You can only take the assessment once.
+However, you may assessment your basic chemistry knowledge by taking the practice question module as many times as you want in preparation.
 Students may use a periodic table and a calculator.
 The passing grade is 50%, students required to register for the workshop will be contacted via email.
-The placement test can only be taken once.
+The placement assessment can only be taken once.

 If you have a disability and are unable to take the exam in the way described here, please contact us via email, chem100@binghamton.edu, and accommodations will be arranged.